 5. Kaysersberg, Alsace

-Ten kilometres from Colmar, nestled between the foothills of the Vosges and the vineyards, the little medieval town of Kaysersberg hosts one of France’s most authentic Christmas markets.
+Ten kilometres from Colmar, nestled between the foothills of the Vosges and the vineyards, the little medieval town of Kaysersberg hosts one of the most authentic Christmas markets in France.
 With quality items and local produce from craftsmen carefully selected, Kaysersberg’s market should not be missed!

 6. Metz, Lorraine

 Some say that Metz is France’s second most visited Christmas market after that of Strasbourg.
-From the railway square to the Cathedral square, the celebrations of Christmas are alive and well in Metz.
+From the railway square to the Cathedral, the celebrations of Christmas are alive and well in Metz.
 A market only 1.30 hours from Paris by TGV!

 8. Obernai, Alsace

-Mulled wine, chocolate, gingerbread, kugelhopfs… Obernai knows how to seduce its visitors!
-The stalls of the local Christmas market, not far from Strasbourg and Colmar, are perfectly set in the charming old town centre.
+Mulled wine, chocolate, gingerbread, kugelhopfs… Obernai will certainly please those of you looking for a nice Christmas market in France!
+The stalls of the local Christmas market, not far from Strasbourg and Colmar, are perfectly set by the fortified walls of the charming old town.

 9. Sélestat, Alsace